sylvanaar/who-lib/README.md

 * Queuing of /who and SendWho()
 * A much better who interface, with guarantee to be executed & callback

+Since SendWho() is protected, you should trigger the queue from a keybind or mouse-click.
+Call the following

+    LibStub('LibWho-2.0'):AskWhoNext()

 ## Usage
 There are two ways of using WhoLib: embedding into an object or using the library directly